sensu/sensu-docs/content/sensu-go/6.1/sensuctl/_index.md

 The default URL is `http://127.0.0.1:8080`.

 To connect to a [Sensu cluster][4], connect sensuctl to any single backend in the cluster.
-For information about configuring the Sensu backend URL, Read the [backend reference][3].
+For information about configuring the Sensu backend URL, read the [backend reference][3].

 ### Configuration files